History of Liberia: Extradition and trial of Charles Taylor, arrest of Bryant

-Under international pressure, President Sirleaf requested in March 2006 that Nigeria extradite Charles Taylor, who was then brought before an international tribunal in Sierra Leone to face charges of crimes against humanity, arising from events during the Sierra Leone civil war (his trial was later transferred to The Hague for security purposes).
+Under international pressure, President Sirleaf requested in March 2006 that Nigeria extradite Taylor, who was then brought before an international tribunal in Sierra Leone to face charges of crimes against humanity, arising from events during the Sierra Leone civil war (his trial was later transferred to The Hague for security purposes).
 In June 2006, the United Nations ended its embargo on Liberian timber (effective since May 2003), but continued its diamond embargo (effective since March 2001) until an effective certificate of origin program was established, a decision that was reaffirmed in October 2006.

 In March 2007, former Interim President Bryant was arrested and charged with having embezzled government funds while in office.
 In August 2007, the Supreme Court of Liberia allowed the criminal prosecution for this to proceed in the lower courts.
 The court ruled that Bryant was not entitled to immunity as the head of state under the Constitution as he was not elected to the position and he was not acting in accordance with law when he allegedly stole US$1.3 million in property from the government.

 Ebola epidemic

-In 2014 an Ebola virus disease epidemic struck West Africa (see Ebola virus epidemic in West Africa), and spread to Liberia in early 2014.
+In 2014 an Ebola virus disease epidemic struck West Africa and spread to Liberia in early 2014.
 A few initial cases grew into an Ebola virus epidemic in Liberia.

-Free and democratic elections 2011 and 2017
+Free and democratic elections 2011, 2017, and 2023

 In November 2011, President Ellen Johnson-Sirleaf was re-elected for a second six-year term.

-Following the 2017 Liberian general election, former professional football striker George Weah, considered one of the greatest African players of all time, was sworn in as president on January 22, 2018, becoming the fourth youngest serving president in Africa.
+Following the 2017 Liberian general election, former professional football striker George Weah, considered one of the greatest African players of all time, was sworn in as president on January 22, 2018, becoming the fourth-youngest president in Africa.
 The inauguration marked Liberia's first fully democratic transition in 74 years.
 Weah cited fighting corruption, reforming the economy, combating illiteracy, and improving life conditions as the main targets of his presidency.